Jakob-Bach/Constrained-Subgroup-Discovery/README.md

 python -m run_evaluation_short
 ```

-(The short version is more focused and therefore contains less evaluations.
+(The short version is more focused and therefore contains fewer evaluations.
 Also, the plots are formatted a bit differently.)

 All scripts have a few command-line options, which you can see by running the scripts like